 For example you could use a simple MP4 cutter such as Movavi Video Editor to create teasers of the video to promote and link to it on social media.
 Or you could transcribe the video and take some screenshots to turn it into an article, or even extract the audio track to create a podcast.

 The opportunities to repurpose videos are close to endless, and you should explore as many of them as you can.
+If you need some help with the edition of your videos, Tracy is available for hire for videography work and she is a true expert.

 Inject personality into your videos